MinhMXC/tp/docs/DeveloperGuide.md

 **Goal:** update an existing relationship’s attributes

-**Preconditions:** target relationship INDEX exists (unless error path)
+**Preconditions:** target relationship exists (unless error path)

 **Postconditions:** the relationship is updated as requested

 **MSS**

-1. **User** enters the command to edit a relationship, providing the relationship index and attributes to change (First, Second Participation and Description).
+1. **User** enters the command to edit a relationship, providing the relationship and attributes to change (First, Second Participants and Description).
-2. **System** validates command format and presence of the relationship index.
+2. **System** validates command format and presence of the relationship.
-3. **System** looks up the relationship by its index.
+3. **System** looks up the relationship by the IDs of the first and second participants.
 4. **System** applies the provided changes (only attributes present are updated).
 5. **System** returns the updated relationship's information.